facebook/react/packages/react-events/README.md

 ### onOwnershipChange?: (context: ResponderContext, props, state)

-Called when responder ownership is granted or terminated for an Event Component instance.
+Called when ownership is granted or terminated (either globally or for the responder) for an Event Component instance.

 ### onRootEvent?: (event: ResponderEvent, context: ResponderContext, props, state)